constabulary/getgb.io/content/faq/cannot-build-src-root.md

 % <b>gb build ..</b> # build the package directly above this directory FATAL command "build" failed: "/home/dfc/devel/demo3/src" is not a package</pre>

-To avoid this situation, we recommend that all Go code inside `gb` projects be placed in _subdirectories_ of `$PROJECT/src/` and not in files within that directory itself.
+To avoid this situation, we recommend that all Go code inside `gb` projects be placed in _subdirectories_ of `$PROJECT/src/`.